It is not a secret that dental amalgam metal fillings can be dangerous in some cases and many patients have legitimate concerns about their fillings.

 - Emotional and psychological disorders: depression, anxiety, nervousness and mood swings, so-called “mercury madness”

-If you experience some of these symptoms over time, don’t hesitate to address the issue to professionals.
+If you experience some of these symptoms over time, don’t hesitate to address the issue to your dentist.

-You’d better remove a toxic filling if it is worn, broken or when there is decay beneath the filling.
+You should remove fillings with toxic metals if it is worn, broken or when there is decay beneath the filling.
 It is not necessary to remove a good amalgam filling, as with its removal you will also lose healthy parts of the teeth and may provoke more mercury exposure than if you left it untouched.
 It is also a proven fact that people suffering from Alzheimer’s disease, autism, chronic fatigue syndrome, Parkinson’s and Lyme diseases tend to be more sensitive to mercury vapor.
-If you are concerned about amalgam filling, suspect an allergy or sensitivity to its vapor, you should consult all possible options with our dentists.
+If you are concerned about amalgam filling, suspect an allergy or sensitivity to its vapor, you should consult all possible options that are better for your health and well-being with our dentists.

 The Procedure of Toxic Filling Removal

-- We keep an amalgam filling cool during the whole procedure.
+- We keep a dental amalgam filling cool during the whole procedure.
 This helps reduce the amount of toxic vapor released.

 - A high-volume evacuator system is used to gather all particles of mercury vaporization that can be harmful for both the patient and the dentist.